Xpost2000/2D-Game-Framework/README.md

 browser target stuff... so yeah)

 because I don't particularly care about this, uh you can figure out how to build it on your own. sorry

+idk it was sorta fun I guess

+enjoy